Fishkill Farms: History

 Fishkill Farms was acquired by Henry Morgenthau, Jr in the fall of 1913 at the age of twenty-two.
 Historian John Morton Blum said that the farm was several hundred acres (many of them orchard) that became Morgenthau's home and vocation.
 FDR and Morgenthau first met at a Dutchess County political luncheon held at Hyde Park in 1915.
 Roosevelt immediately took to Henry saying, He is an awfully nice fellow, and one who will be a tremendous asset to us in the county."
 Although FDR was then serving as Assistant Secretary of the Navy in the Wilson administration, "he kept a firm grip on the most minute functions of the Dutchess County Democratic organization."
 Roosevelt tried to persuade Morgenthau to run for Sheriff but Morgenthau declined indicating that he intended to devote most of his time to running his farm.
 Even so, FDR remained in touch with Henry, Jr. and Eleanor Roosevelt and Elinor Morgenthau also became close friends.
 Roosevelt drew on Morgenthau's farming knowledge and agricultural connections when running for Governor of New York in 1928, which enabled FDR to pick-up an extraordinary number of votes in normally Republican areas.
-As Governor elect of New York, Roosevelt named Morgenthau Chairman of an Agricultural Advisory Commission, and most of the Commission's recommendations were enacted into law.
-Morgenthau joined the incoming Roosevelt administration when Roosevelt asked him to head Farm Credit Administration, which FDR had created by sending Congress an Executive order on March 27, 1933.
-Morgenthau became Secretary of the Treasury in January 1934 after William H. Woodin resigned for health reasons.
-Morgenthau served as Treasury Secretary from January 1934-July 1945.
+As Governor elect of New York, Roosevelt named Morgenthau Chairman of an Agricultural Advisory Commission, and most of the commission's recommendations were enacted into law.